derickayala25/osticket-prereqs/README.md

 <b>Install the IIS URL Rewrite Module</b></br>
+This is a feature for the IIS web server that lets you modify request URLs using rules.
+It acts like a URL filter/transformer, helping you manage how incoming URLs are handled.
 1. Navigate to https://www.iis.net/downloads/microsoft/url-rewrite.
 2. Click on the <b>English: x64 installer</b> file.
 The file will be downloaded automatically.
 3. Double-click the file `rewrite_amd64_en-US` and accept the terms.
 Click `Install` and then `Finish`.